wasmerio/wasmer.io/_posts/wasmer-go-embedding-1.0.md

 A couple of interesting things can be seen here:

-1. There is an `Engine` API; more about this in the next section,
+1. There is an `Engine` API — more about this in the next section,

 2. Host functions are fully implemented in Go; `cgo` is no longer necessary when declaring host functions.
-Moreover, host functions no longer receive the famous `context` argument; more on that in a second,
+Moreover, host functions no longer receive the famous `context` argument — more on that in a second,

 3. Host functions can return multiple-values,